 During a post-incident investigation, the IIA will, at an early stage, wish to identify the witnesses and KPWs.
-The early identification of KPWs is most likely to be a consideration for the PIM and TFC.
-This should be done in conjunction with the IIA and the chief officer with responsibility for the PIP.
+The early identification of KPWs is most likely to be a consideration for the PIM and FDO.
+This should be done in consultation with the IIA and chief officer or delegated senior officer.